Trinity House: Other assets

 Amongst other significant assets, Trinity House operates a helicopter capable of landing on lighthouse and ship landing pads.
 From May 2011 to November 2015, the aircraft in principal use was an MD Helicopters MD Explorer 902 owned by Police Aviation Services (PAS) and operated under lease.
 Since December 2015 a Eurocopter EC135 G-GLAA owned and operated by PDG Aviation Services has fulfilled the role.

 Ensign

 The Ensign of Trinity House is a British Red Ensign defaced with the shield of the coat of arms (a St George's Cross with a sailing ship in each quarter).
-The Master and Deputy Master each have their own flags.
+The Master and Deputy Master each have their own differenced flags.

-When escorting the sovereign, Trinity House vessels may fly the White Ensign.
+When escorting the Sovereign, Trinity House vessels may fly the White Ensign.